 Conroe eventually joined Barcgal as one of the only Grade 0s banned for use as a starting Vanguard.
 The tipping point was the rise of Dragonic Nouvelle Vague decks that would circumvent the deck's inherent Grade imbalance by using Conroe to search for Nouvelleroman Dragon, a card that would essentially turn all of your Grade 4s into Grade 3s.

-Note that Nouvelle Vauge is the only legal Grade 4 card in existence, and only one other has been printed - and it can be argued that Nouvelle Vauge is highly superior.
+Note that Nouvelle Vague was the only legal Grade 4 card in existence at the time.
+The only one other was illegal due to its own effect and it can be argued that Nouvelle Vague is highly superior.

 It should also be noted that Mecha Trainer does the exact same thing as Conroe except he is used with the Spike Brothers clan.
 The only reason why Mecha Trainer has not seen a ban or a restriction at all is simply because the Spike Brothers clan simply does not have the wide and versatile Grade 0 or 1 pool that the Kagero clan has.
 In other words, Conroe is banned and Mecha Trainer is not simply because the Kagero clan is better.

 Cat Butler has been restricted to two in Japan due to its interactions with Legion vanguards such as Mega Flare.